status-im/help.status.im/docs/en/your-profile-and-preferences/delete-your-status-profile.md

 ## What to expect

-- The only way to delete your Status profile is to stop using it for 30 days or more.
-- Once your profile is deleted, it's irretrievably lost.
+- If you decide to stop using a profile, you can leave it inactive for 30 days or more.
+By doing so, the Status peer-to-peer network stops caching your information and the profile is irretrievably lost.
 You can always create a new Status profile.
-- Deleting your Status profile doesn't remove your wallet funds.
+- Though your profile is lost, your wallet funds are not.
 Your wallet funds are safe and available if you know [your recovery phrase] [create-or-restore-your-status-profile-using-a-recovery-phrase].
+- The messages you sent are still accessible to the recipients, whether they are direct messages or messages in a group chat or community.
+- People still can see all information you display on your profile screen.
+For example, your profile name, photo, bio and linked social media.

 ## Delete your Status Profile